TritonDataCenter/node-docker-registry-client/README.md

 # node-docker-registry-client

 A Docker Registry API client for node.js.
-Limitation: Currently on v1 (<https://docs.docker.com/v1.6/reference/api/registry_api/>) of the Registry API is implemented.
-Support for v2 is planned.
+Limitation: Currently only v1 (<https://docs.docker.com/v1.6/reference/api/registry_api/>) of the Registry API is implemented.
+Support for v2 is fledgling.

+## Install

+    npm install docker-registry-client

 ## Overview